Does ASA offer professionally trained dogs?

 -

-“Reply” or “send” the completed application to asaservicedogs@gmail.com
+Complete the form and then send the completed application to asaservicedogs@gmail.com

 How much will my trained Service Dog, Emotional Support Dog, or Therapy Dog cost?